curiousML/curiousml.github.io/_projects/esg-nlp.md

 The commercial argument for transparent extraction is straightforward: an investor who can see which sentences drove a score can contest it, and a company can tell whether it is being penalised for a practice or for its prose.
-The research argument is the one I find more interesting — the discrepancy between providers is itself a measurement, and reconstructing scores from primary text is a way to find out where the disagreement actually lives.
+The research argument is the one I find more interesting.
+The discrepancy between providers is itself a measurement, and reconstructing scores from primary text is a way to find out where the disagreement actually lives.